matkv/matkv.dev/content/log/log-entry.md

 +++
-title = "Log Entry"
+title = "Example log entry"
 +++
-This is a log entry.
+This is what a log entry looks like.